Samuel-de-Oliveira/Helen/README.md

 ### What is it?
-The Helen project is equipment that helps people with vision disabilities and hearing disabilities to detect things in the front with sounds or vibrations, it also displays the distance of the object on a LCD screen.
+The Helen project is equipment that helps people with vision disabilities and hearing disabilities to detect things in the front with sounds or vibrations, it also displays the distance of the object on an LCD screen.

 The project can be used in a cap, hat, t-shirt, hands, or anything on the body.
 And it's Open Source, which means that's more accessible